 By mastering these powerful GDB commands, you’ll gain deeper insights into your program’s execution, identify bottlenecks, and enhance the effectiveness of your debugging efforts.

-1. tracepoint – The tracepoint command in GDB allows you to set tracepoints in your program.
+command in GDB allows you to set tracepoints in your program.
 Tracepoints are special breakpoints that do not stop program execution but instead log specific events or data as the program runs.
 By setting tracepoints, you can collect valuable information about the program’s behavior without interrupting its execution.
-This command is useful for gathering data during runtime and analyzing program flow and variable values.
+This command is useful for gathering data during runtime and analyzing program flow and variable values. - collect – The

-2. collect – The collect command is used in conjunction with tracepoints to specify the data to be collected when a tracepoint is hit.
+command is used in conjunction with tracepoints to specify the data to be collected when a tracepoint is hit.
 You can use this command to define the variables, expressions, or registers whose values you want to collect when the tracepoint is triggered.
-The collected data provides insights into the program’s state at specific points during execution, aiding in the analysis and understanding of its behavior.
+The collected data provides insights into the program’s state at specific points during execution, aiding in the analysis and understanding of its behavior. - actions – The

 Asynchronous Events